L1M1N4L/Onigiri-Project/README.md

 # Onigiri - Japanese Learning Website Demo

 ## Overview
 Welcome to the Onigiri repository!
-This project features a comprehensive video demo of Onigiri, a Japanese learning website developed by L1M1N4L as part of a Human-Computer Interaction (HCI) course.
+This project features a comprehensive video demo of Onigiri, a Japanese learning website which is as part of a Human-Computer Interaction (HCI) course.
 The demo provides an insightful exploration of Onigiri's various features and functionalities to support effective language learning.

 ## Video Demo
 To access the video demo, click [here](https://drive.google.com/folderview?id=1obphzakritgfmw5dzxwd-tb34abscteb).
 The video covers the following aspects: